-Brick workers face numerous

-vulnerabilities and without any form of social protection, women workers are subject to widespread discrimination and face insecurities.
-The project is working to help stakeholders particularly Financial literacy training: The financial FNBI to overcome these challenges in literacy training was organized to raise order to augur an environment of dignity awareness of male and female workers for women workers in brick factories.
-So far, the project has achieved a vital selective brick kilns.
-The financial literacy breakthrough in developing an understanding with brick entrepreneurs gender need assessment (RGNA) from regarding social and gender aspects of production being as important as workers.
-The financial literacy awareness adoption of efficient technologies.
-Brick factory owners understand better now program helped them to gain knowledge and bring about improvements in their that ethical labour management and cleaner production is not only necessary for their continued existence, but can also be profitable and feasible provided some key changes are made to current practices.
+Brick workers face numerous vulnerabilities and without any form of social protection, women workers are subject to widespread discrimination and face insecurities.
+The project is working to help stakeholders particularly FNBI to overcome these challenges in order to augur an environment of dignity for women workers in brick factories.
+So far, the project has achieved a vital breakthrough in developing an understanding with brick entrepreneurs regarding social and gender aspects of production being as important as adoption of efficient technologies.
+Brick factory owners understand better now that ethical labour management and cleaner production is not only necessary for their continued existence, but can also be profitable and feasible provided some key changes are made to current practices.
 To address this, as stated above the Social Code of Conduct prepared for the brick sector in Nepal, focuses on the importance of safe workplace for women workers.
 Women workers have also developed an understanding of health and safety implications of the brick production which has in turn enabled them to take measures to safeguard themselves and their families.